Apsheronsk

-It was previously known as Apsheronskaya.

 Etymology

-The name "Absheron" comes from Persian āb šurān (salty waters).
-This also gave its name to the Absheron peninsula in Azerbaijan, where the capital Baku is located.
+The town was named after the 81st Apsheron Infantry Regiment, as it was founded as a stanitsa near the regiment's camp.
+The regiment itself was named after the Absheron Peninsula, where it was stationed during the Russo-Persian War (1722–1723).

 History

 It was founded in 1863 as the stanitsa of Apsheronskaya (Апшеронская).
+According to the 1926 census, the population was 58.2% Russian, 32.6% Ukrainian and 5.3% Greek.

+During World War II, in 1942, the German occupiers operated the AGSSt 5 assembly center for prisoners of war in Apsheronsk.

 Geography

 Climate

 Under the Köppen climate classification Apsheronsk has a humid subtropical climate (Cfa).

 There is significant rainfall throughout the year in Apsheronsk.
 The average annual temperature in Apsheronsk is 12.0 °C. The warmest month of the year is July with an average temperature of 22.5 °C. In January, the average temperature is 1.8 °C. It is the lowest average temperature of the whole year.

 The driest month is February with 62 mm.
 Most precipitation falls in November and December, with an average of 94 mm.
 About 941 mm of precipitation falls annually.